MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 When you first navigate to the network performance page, you will have to configure your locations in order to see the map of global network performance, a network assessment scoped to the entire tenant, percentage of your users working remotely vs onsite, and a list of current issues to take action on and/or to research further.
 From the overview pane, you can drill down to view specific network performance metrics and issues by location.
 For more information, see [Network performance overview in the Microsoft 365 Admin Center](#network-connectivity-overview-in-the-microsoft-365-admin-center).

-You may be asked to join the public preview for this feature on behalf of your organization.
-Acceptance usually happens immediately, after which you would see the network connectivity page.

 To access the network connectivity page, you must be an administrator for the organization within Microsoft 365.
-The Report Reader administrative role will have read access to this information.
-To configure locations and other elements of network connectivity an administrator must be part of a server administrator role such as the Service support admin role.
+The Reports reader administrative role will have read access to this information.
+To configure locations and other elements of network connectivity, an administrator must be part of a server administrator role such as the Service support admin role.
+See [admin roles](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).

 ## Pre-requisites for network connectivity assessments to appear

 To get started, turn on your location opt-in setting to automatically collect data from devices using Windows Location Services, go to your Locations list to add or upload location data, or run the Microsoft 365 network connectivity test from your office locations.
+Locations added by Windows Location Services are classified as _Automatically discovered_ and locations added by LAN subnet and user-submitted reports are classified as _Added by an admin_.

 Whilst network connectivity can be evaluated across the organization, any network design improvements will need to be done for specific office locations.
 Network connectivity information is provided for each office location once those locations can be determined.
 There are three options for getting network assessments from your office locations:

 ### 1. Enable Windows Location Services